Restful API in Laravel with sanctum authentication

 What is Laravel Sanctum?

 Laravel Sanctum provides a featherweight authentication system for SPAs (single-page applications), mobile applications, and simple, token-based APIs.
 Sanctum allows each user of your application to generate multiple API tokens for their account.
-These tokens may be granted abilities/scopes which specify which actions the tokens are allowed to perform.
+These tokens may be granted abilities/scopes that specify which actions the tokens are allowed to perform.

 Sanctum provides two options.
 The first is API Token Authentication, and the second is SPA Authentication.